Everybody Rides Metro

 Gina earned her J.D. from the University of Florida College of Law prior to moving to the Cincinnati area in 1999.
 She has been an active community volunteer over the past 15 years, serving as trustee for her community council and on the parent board of two CPS schools.
 She is passionate about Cincinnati and its people and ensuring that seniors, people with disabilities, children and those who are economically disadvantaged have meaningful opportunities to contribute to the community and live joyfully.

 Katie Frazier is the Program Director at ChangingGears, a Cincinnati nonprofit organization that removes transportation barriers for people who are working their way out of poverty.
-In her eight years of experience there, she has seen the importance of having access to reliable and affordable transportation options.
-She is currently completing a degree in organizational leadership from Xavier University.
-She has also been active in the neighborhood organizations of Westwood, where she resides.
+In her years of experience there, she has seen the importance of having access to reliable and affordable transportation options.
+She earned a degree in organizational leadership from Xavier University.
+She also serves as president of the Westwood Civic Association, her neighborhood community council.

 Kreg Keesee, SORTA Board Chair

 Mr. Keesee serves as the Chief Operating Officer for Michelman, Inc., an innovative supplier of sustainable specialty chemicals used in a variety of industrial applications based in Blue Ash.
 Kessee joined Michelman in 2016 as Chief Supply Chain Officer and assumed his current role in 2019.
 Prior to this role, he spent 18 years at Sun Chemical where he held leadership positions in the supply chain, information technology and graphic services.
 He started his career as a commercial lender with Michigan National Bank and spent eight years working in Procter & Gamble’s food and beverage division.
 He received his degree in economics and later a Master of Business Administration from the University of Michigan.
 Mr. Keesee, his wife, Shannon, and two children live in Hyde Park.
 He joined the SORTA Board in 2014.